 - Presented a paper on Costs of Arbitration Under New York Law at the Dublin International Arbitration Day, Dublin, November 2015.

-- Panelist discussing Ghosts of Proceedings Past, an overview of the ways in which awards in prior proceedings may affect subsequent arbitrations, at the October 2015 ICC Canada International Arbitration Conference in Vancouver.
+- Panelist discussing Ghosts of Proceedings Past, an overview of the ways in which awards in prior proceedings may affect subsequent arbitrations, ICC Canada International Arbitration Conference, Vancouver, October 2015.

-- Presented on the powers of the arbitrator to compel third parties to participate in the arbitration proceeding at the XI Rio de Janeiro International Arbitration Conference in May 2015 hosted by leading Brazilian arbitrators and arbitral institutions.
+- Presented on the powers of the arbitrator to compel third parties to participate in the arbitration proceeding at the XI Rio de Janeiro International Arbitration Conference, May 2015.

 - Guest lecturer, Pontifical University of Rio de Janeiro, An Introduction to Jurisdiction in International Arbitration, April 2015.